outcomesinsights/conceptql-dev-box/README.md

 That's it.

-If the base box is not present that command fetches it first.
-The setup itself takes about 3 minutes in my MacBook Air.
+If there are any errors, retry the provisioning step:

+  host $ vagrant provision

+If it keeps failing at the same spot, [open up and issue](https://github.com/outcomesinsights/test_conceptql/issues/new)

 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
-    Welcome to Ubuntu 14.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
+    Welcome to Ubuntu 14.04 LTS (GNU/Linux 3.13.0-30-generic x86_64)
     ...
-    vagrant@rails-dev-box:~$
+    vagrant@conceptql-dev-box:~$

 ## What's In The Box